waigania13/carmen/README.md

 Based on score and reason bitmask both should have a querymatch score of 1.0.
 However, because there is a "gap" in the index hierarchy for the second match it receives an extremely small penalty (0.01) -- one that would not affect its standing amongst other scores other than a perfect tie.

+Carmen thus *prefers* queries that contain contiguous hierarchy over ones that do not.
+This works:

+    seattle usa => 0.99

+But this works better:

+    seattle washington => 1.00

+### 7. Carmen is more complex

+Unfortunately, the carmen codebase is more complex than this explanation.

+1. There's more code cleanup, organization, and documentation to do.
+2. Indexes are *sharded* and designed for *updates*.
+This means algorithmic code is sometimes interrupted by lazy loading and other I/O.
+3. The use of integer hashes, bitmasks, and other performance optimizations (inlined code rather than function calls) makes it extremely challenging to identify the semantic equivalents in the middle of a geocode.

 ------

 ## Dev notes